repezopedro/repezopedro/README.md

 ## 💬 I little bit about Me:
 - 🛒 Today I'm working with Supply Chain Managment.
-- 🧩 Currently learning Data Analysis at EBAC with training in Python and SQL.
+- 🧩 Currently learning Data Analysis with training in Python and SQL.
 - 🏆 I have experience in developing automation of reports and result indicators (KPIs) in supply chain managment.
 - ✔ One fact: Every Vasco da Gama 💢 fan is crazy!
 I'm another one of them!
 - ✉️ &nbsp;You can drop me an email at contato@repezopedro.com.br with a subject containing "GitHub: ..."!
 It will be a pleasure to talk with you!.\